prucodes/Seath/README.md

 # Seath
-because pruthvi doesn't think people will look at it
+because pruthvi doesn't think people will look at it.